 This office is responsible for overall campus planning and management of administrative affairs.
 The Office of General Affairs is committed to creating sustainable campuses that do more than just satisfy the requirements for teaching, research, learning, and life guidance.
 Core tasks for this office include maintaining campus health and safety, ensuring energy conservation and carbon reduction, and other related services that require efficient and effective delivery.

-Top priorities in the 2011/2012 academic year are to ensure the sustainable management of current resources while introducing new and innovative campus features, implementing more efficient management practices, overseeing improvements in personnel management and service provision, and enhancing the overall aesthetics of the each Tamkang campus.
+Top priorities in the 2016-2017 academic year are to ensure the sustainable management of current resources while introducing new and innovative campus features, implementing more efficient management practices, overseeing improvements in personnel management and service provision, and enhancing the overall aesthetics of each Tamkang campus.

 The Chueh-sheng Memorial Library provides information resources and services that facilitate the processes of learning, teaching, and research.
 In addition to the main library, the university library has three branches, located respectively on the Taipei Campus, the Lanyang Campus and in the Chemistry Building on the Tamsui Campus.

-At present, the university library stores more than 1 million printed volumes; 1.8 million electronic books; 60,000 periodical titles (including electronic journals); 120,000 non-book items; and 600 electronic databases.
+At present, the university library stores more than 1.3 million printed volumes; 2.3 million electronic books; 80 thousand periodical titles (including electronic journals); 137 thousand non-book items; and 573 electronic databases.
 All materials are managed by the Library Integrated System named Virtua.

-The Center for Learning and Teaching (CLT) was established in August 2006 to improve the quality of instruction offered by TKU and to enhance learning outcomes.
+The Center for Learning and Teaching (CLT) was established in August 2006 to improve the quality of teaching offered by TKU and to enhance learning outcomes.
 The Center consists of three 'sections': the Teacher Professional Development Section, the Student Learning Support Section, and the Distance Education Development Section.
-The CLT aims to provide a high quality learning and teaching environment for all students and faculty at Tamkang by emphasizing research planning, curriculum design, counseling, enhancement of digital teaching and learning, and distance education.
-These services are provided by each of the CLT’s three sections.
+The CLT aims to provide a high quality learning and teaching environment for all students and faculty at Tamkang by incorporating research planning, curriculum design, consultation, enhanced digital learning, and distance education.